ellereeeee/blog-posts/2018-04-30 this or That.md

 In this situation, `count` is actually created in the global scope with the value of `NaN`.
 We will explore why in chapter 2.

 It's possible to solve the issue by relying on lexical scope.
-You could have a reference to the function object with a variable (lexical identifier) that points to it.
+You could have a reference to the function object with a lexical identifier (variable) that points to it.

 For example,